softworkz/emby-wiki/Creating-Api-Endpoints.md

 * byte array (to be written to the response stream)
 * stream (to be copied to the response stream)

-Other http methods are supported - POST, PUT, DELETE, etc.
+Other http methods are supported - Post, Put, Delete, etc.

 The Api and ApiMember attributes, as well as IReturn are all optional.
 They only serve to improve documentation.